kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Key Takeaway

-You don't need to learn every new framework.
+You don't need to learn every new framework
-You only need to know what problem it solved and what solved it better.
+You only need to know what problem it solved and what solved it better
 That mindset keeps your knowledge current — forever

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.